lpmi-13/kubernetes-the-hard-way-do/README.md

 # About

+**(NOTE: Extreme work in progress, and basically stopping all work on it until I can figure out either how to deploy flannel in here, or digital ocean implements some sort of route table mechanism a la AWS)**

 This is a fork of the outstanding [Kubernetes The Hard Way - AWS](https://github.com/prabhatsharma/kubernetes-the-hard-way-aws), itself a fork of the awesome [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower and is geared towards using it on Digital Ocean.

 1. Kubernetes v1.17.2